Volume 1: The First Season (MVD)

-Richard Kern photographs naked chicks, which is fantastic, especially when a video camera is running as well, but as this DVD reveals, there are also some great interviews that come out of those photo shoots.
+Richard Kern photographs women when a video camera is running, and as this DVD reveals, there are also some great interviews that come out of those photo shoots.
 Volume 1: The First Season collects video of 20 photo shoots of girls from around the world.
-These videos have been posted and archived for years on Vice Magazine’s website, but taken out of their original context and placed back to back for nearly three hours, lots of interesting things start to emerge from the thick haze of perky breasts.
+These videos have been posted and archived for years on Vice Magazine’s website, but taken out of their original context and placed back to back for nearly three hours, lots of interesting things start to emerge.

 A little history, in case you’re wondering why you should care about the Vice photog who gets girls to do crazy stuff who’s not named Terry Richardson: Kern was a superstar back in the ’80s New York City scene, pushing the boundaries of sex and violence with his photos and short films.
 Working with punkers like Lydia Lunch and Henry Rollins (there’s footage of his early work mixed in throughout the DVD), he established a bleak and unsettling body of work.
 The Hardcore Collection, a compilation of his short films, is as essential in some circles as Reign in Blood is in others.
 Kern’s wife Martynka, who he photographs on Volume 1, was a superfan of his from an early age before the two got together, although she admits that some of her favorite parts of his videos were when he used to whip out his cock on film.